Which Robo-Advisor is Best for You?

 Schwab Intelligent Portfolios

-Between these two robos, you’ll have to choose Schwab if you value certified financial planners.
+If you have the $25,000 minimum and prefer financial advisor access, then you’ll choose Schwab Intelligent Portfolios Premium.
 The Schwab Intelligent Portfolios Premium package comes with unlimited guidance from CFPs and uses a monthly subscription style for their fees.
-You will need to have a minimum of $25,000 to invest, however.
+For only $30/month and a $300 one time set up fee.

 Choose Schwab if: